psu13/mutable-states/content/suck-like-me.md

 1. Darkwraiths.
 These are the red douchebags who invade you when you are human and trying to kill the area boss.
 You join the Darkwraiths by killing the Four Kings before you place the Lord Vessel and talking to the other snake.
 You can then invade people who are human but who have not yet killed the boss in a given area.
 You can invade all over, but the two main places with regular action are the Undead Burg and the Township area in the DLC.
 Lots of people will just hang out there waiting for invaders.

 2. Darkmoon.
-These guys are associated with Gywndolin, my least favorite boss.
+These guys are associated with Gwyndolin, my least favorite boss.
 You invade as a blue phantom under various conditions.
 The two areas above see some of this action as well as Anor Londo.

 3. Gravelord.
 This is complicated.
 I don't feel like explaining it, so read about it here: <a href="http://darksouls.wikidot.com/gravelord-servant">http://darksouls.wikidot.com/gravelord-servant</a>.